 For searching files a fuzzy finder is pretty nice.

-Either way it's worth learning the basics of find
+Either way it's worth learning the basics of find and grep, at least enough

 File watching